 Buying tickets at the train station

 If you prefer to purchase tickets in person, you can do so at either Tbilisi or Batumi train station.
 You need to show ID, so don’t forget to bring your passport (hard copy is best).
 You only need one passport even if you’re buying multiple tickets.
-Cash or card both accepted.
+Cash or card are both accepted.

 Getting to Station Square in Tbilisi to board the train

 The Batumi train departs from Tbilisi’s Central Railway Station at Station Square, located adjacent to the metro station of the same name (see the exact location here).
 This is the same station where you board international trains to Yerevan and Baku.

 There are grocery stores, cafes, ATMs and public toilets inside the railway station building.
 If you need a place to leave your bags, there is a luggage storage office (15 GEL per locker per day, open 7.30am-8pm) and a public bathroom on the far left-hand side of platform 1.

 Tip: If you have heavy bags, don’t take the escalators all the way to the top – go to the second floor then use the door on the right, near the hotel.
 It opens directly onto the platform where the Batumi train departs.

 What is the train like?

-Similarly, there is no dining cart (only a vending machine or sometimes a coffee and cake cart), so it’s essential to pack enough water and snacks to see you through.
+Similarly, there is no dining cart (only a vending machine and sometimes a coffee and cake cart), so it’s essential to pack enough water and snacks to see you through.
 Toilets are located on the lower of the two levels.